 - Development Reliability and Costs: The ability to validate all relevant vehicle configurations/versions as well as enable new innovative mechanical design solutions and eliminate expensive mechanical prototypes and testing

 Several challenges exist in obtaining these objectives.
-The ever-increasing number of vehicle configurations and varieties can no longer be validated using expensive, ineffective physical testing, so there is a real need for efficient Multi Body Simulation (MBS) solutions.
+The ever-increasing number of vehicle configurations and varieties can no longer be validated using expensive, ineffective physical testing, so there is a real need for efficient Multibody System (MBS) simulation solutions.
 These solutions should be scalable in order to accommodate innovative new vehicle architectures, and their results must be accurate.

 There is also an increasing number of controllers interacting with the mechanical system.
 During the controller design phase, the overall system performance must be ensured for the coupled mechatronic vehicle.
 Once vehicle controller or component hardware is available, system performance and fail safe need to be validated in combination with virtual vehicle model variants.